Skip to main content

 Sign InTry a scan

-Three matching mahogany tripod wine tables with scalloped pie-crust edges on a red carpet.
+Three matching dark wood tripod tables with scalloped edges and claw feet standing on a red carpet against a white wall.

 Estimated value